jiqing112/Gnome-Global-AppMenu/README.md

 Install appmenu-gtk-module:
 --------------
-This extension is designed to be used with the  [**appmenu-gtk-module**](https://gitlab.com/vala-panel-project/vala-panel-appmenu/tree/master/subprojects/appmenu-gtk-module) fork of the [**unity-gtk-module**](https://launchpad.net/unity-gtk-module) package and also this is the preferable package if both are installed.
+This extension is designed to be used with the  [**appmenu-gtk-module**](https://gitlab.com/vala-panel-project/vala-panel-appmenu/tree/master/subprojects/appmenu-gtk-module) fork of the [**unity-gtk-module**](https://launchpad.net/unity-gtk-module) packages and also this is the preferable package if both are installed.
 As this package is distributed with the **Mate Desktop**.
 It can be installed from the same source where you can install the Mate Desktop.
 In Ubuntu 18.04, for example, this involves typing
-**sudo apt-get install appmenu-gtk-module**.
+**sudo apt-get install appmenu-gtk2-module appmenu-gtk3-module**.

 Install unity-gtk-module:
 --------------
 This extension can be used with the standard gtk modules packages (https://launchpad.net/unity-gtk-module) and patches that Ubuntu provide to be used on Unity desktop.
 But you will probably need to use some equivalent packages depending on your specific distro.
+Install it in Ubuntu 18.04, for example, involves typing
+**sudo apt-get install unity-gtk2-module unity-gtk3-module**.

-* **Debian** users, there are not any compiled version for Debian.
+* **Debian** and **Arch** users, there are not any compiled version for Debian.
-* **Ubuntu and Fedora** users, the unity-gtk-modules are in the official repositories, but please see: In Fedora, the Gtk2 applications are not patched propertly.
+* **Ubuntu and Fedora** users, the unity-gtk-modules are in the official repositories, but please see: In Fedora, the Gtk2 applications are not patched to work propertly.
-* **Arch** users, you will need to use the rilian-la-te source (https://aur.archlinux.org/packages/?SeB=m&K=rilian).
+*
 * **Wayland** users, the official unity-gtk-module have not support for Wayland.
 A source code of unity-gtk-module with Wayland support can be found here: https://gitlab.com/lestcape/unity-gtk-module

 Uninstallation instructions: